parallax/developer-docs/docs/guides/jamstack-sites/react/README.md

 ## Props

 Properties (props) are what you pass into your components - they are essentialy function arguments.
 These can be anything, but usually they will end up being Strings, Arrays, Objects or other Functions.
+These values can be passed both up and down your component tree.

-**Example:** we can pass a label prop into our MyButton component by doing the following:
+### Passing Props Down

-`/src/App.js`:
+To pass a label prop into our MyButton component, we do the following:

 ```jsx
 const App = () => (